Conquer:

 Abstract

-Multi-quadruped coordination has attracted increasing attention due to its stronger payload capacity, broader contact coverage, and better adaptability to challenging tasks.
-However, existing multi-quadruped manipulation methods typically focus on a closed task family, and thus struggle to continually acquire and reuse coordination skills in open-ended task streams.
+Multi-quadruped coordination has attracted increasing attention due to its enhanced payload capacity, broader contact coverage, and improved adaptability to challenging tasks.
+Existing methods for multi-quadruped manipulation typically focus on predefined or closed task families, often relying on multi-agent reinforcement learning (MARL) to train task-specific coordination policies.
+However, such methods struggle in open-ended continual learning settings, where tasks arrive sequentially and robots are expected to acquire new coordination skills while reusing previously learned ones without catastrophic forgetting.

-Experiments on a 14-task Isaac Lab benchmark show that Conquer achieves 0.9626 final average success rate with strong forward transfer and no forgetting.
-Real-world rollouts on Unitree Go2 teams further demonstrate its deployment feasibility for real-world multi-quadruped coordination.
+Simulation experiments show that Conquer achieves a final average success rate of 95.6%, demonstrating strong forward transfer and negligible catastrophic forgetting.
+Real-world rollouts on Unitree Go2 teams further validate the deployment feasibility of Conquer for practical multi-quadruped coordination.

 Team